denten-books/plain-text/main.md

 [^ln-xpmeth]: I've quoted this formulation in the mission statement of xpmeth.github.io website
 [^ln-cage]: "Here the word 'experimental' is apt, providing it is understood not as describing an act to be later judged in terms of success and failure, but simply as of an act the outcome of which is unknown."
 John Cage as quoted in Nyman, Michael (1974).
 Experimental Music: Cage and Beyond.
 Cambridge, UK.

-Making and knowing.
-How does this work for texts?
-Restate thesis.

 It is one thing, for example, to theorize about form and content, and it is quite another to see how form and content are encoded in .txt and .pdf formats and to further how these distinctions then affect material divisions of labor between "knowledge workers," "content producers," typesetting sweatshops, and international conglomerates that control vectors of literary distribution.

 ## Structure
 I tend to write concisely--a style that I think fits well with the subject matter, and something that should appeal to the audience.
 At this point, I am aiming for a manuscript of around 60-80k words, which would allot around 5-7k words per chapter (around 20-30 book pages).

 ### Chapter 1: We Have Always Been Digital
-Digital.
-Analog.
-Soap opera effect.
+Containing a discussion of terms "digital" and "analog" as categories that denote something existentially more than mere difference in mediation.
+A conversation about discreetness and continuity.
+The "soap opera" effect and how it challenges our intuitions about the above.
+Case studies from the history of digital typesetting (the ASCII and UNICODE standards) get us to a notion of textuality still deeply embedded into the operating system.

 ### Chapter 2: Freedom of Information
-The "systems" definition of information.
-Shannon and Weaver.
-Argue for the freedom of the sender and receiver instead of the system.
+Containing an argument against the "systems" definition of information advanced by Shannon and Weaver.
+In what Shannon calls a "strange feature" of this communication theory, information is defined as amount of "freedom" or entropy in the system.
+By contrast, I want to insist on the agency (freedom) of the sender and the receiver.
+Incidentally, we get some clarity on the differing ways in which information is invoked in different discourses.

 ### Chapter 3: Text, Form, Formating
-Text as meaning, semantics structure, and style.
+Challenging the traditional dichotomy between form and content.
+In looking at the history of several paradigms of word processing I unearth the distinction between meaning (content), semantic structure (form), and visual style (typesetting).
+The chapter ends with a discussion about contemporary publishing practices and the ethics of outsourcing typesetting.

 ### Chapter 4: Scratch Collector
-Data and metadata.
+Discussing the often overlooked congruence between data and metadata.
+Data vs. Information as it relates to interpretation.
+Paragraphs and novels as data structures.
+Diaries and code comments.
+Separation of code, comments, and data.
+An argument against object-oriented ontology and the impossibility of a literature for robots.

 ### Chapter 5: Media, Message, Mode
+Media is defiantly not the message.
+Sources of that confusion and what's at stake.
+Encoding of the media on magnetic storage.
+A revisiting of modalities written and oral.
+Derrida and Ong.

 ### Chapter 6: Platforms of Self
+Understanding the document as a vector.
+The problem of drafts and versions.
+What is being transmitted through the vector?
+The appointment with one self: Beckett and Sartre.
+Pipes and I/O serialization.

-### Chapter 7: Textual Interfaces
+### Chapter 7: Processing Words
+Text as an interface between human and machine.
+The notions of an interface (Galloway).
+Incompatible modes of understanding.
+Anne Finch and the liminal space between species.
+What you see is not what you get.
+Isomorphism.
+Search.
+The brief moment of desktop publishing.
+Pen, typewriter, and word processor (with detours to Kittler and Heidegger).

-### Chapter 8: Hardware, Software, and the Platonic Forms
+### Chapter 8: Bad Links
+Why links are bad.
+The long history of intertextuality.
+The excitement of the 90s about it.
+The intertextual art of Gwern.
+Erudition and analogical thinking.
+The difference between hard-coded and symbolic links.
+Just a bit about the nature of knowledge or what is meant by "I've read that book."
+Snapshots, the Internet Archive, and the future of Wikipedia.

-### Chapter 9: Bad Links
+### Chapter 9: Writers' Room
+Writing together.
+Models of co-authorship (and why we should pay attention).
+The massively multi-authored online novel (Wu Ming and Lo zar non è morto).

-### Chapter 10: Processing Words
+### Chapter 10: Hidden Message
-### Chapter 11: Code and Crypt
+Encrypted literature.
+Surveillance and counter-surveillance.
+Notions of textuality as embroiled in contemporary ideas of privacy, secrecy, and transparency.

-### Chapter 12: New Humanism
+### Chapter 11: New Humanism
+Computation does not necessarily work for the military-industrial apparatus (as argued by Golumbia, Lennon, and McPherson).
+Recovering and preserving textuality in computing.
+Engineering for dissent.

 ### Tech Appendix

 ## Timeline
 I keep detailed logs of my daily writing practice.
 During the academic year, I average around 250 words per day, a number that nearly triples during breaks.
-Assuming a manuscript of around 80k words (and discounting the fact that large poritions of this book are anicipated in my dissertation), a conservative estimate of my schedule would place the final draft somwhere towards the second half of ther summer, 2015.
+Assuming a manuscript of around 80k words (and discounting the fact that large portions of this book are anticipated in my dissertation), a conservative estimate of my schedule would place the final draft somewhere towards the second half of summer, 2015.

 # Part I